min69u/Reforestation/README.md

-## What do you give a sick lemon?
-Lemonaid.
+## Atheism is a non-prophet organisation.